 What’s New:

-Here are the major State Privacy Laws Taking Effect in 2025
+Here are the major State Privacy Laws that Took Effect in 2025

 HR Takeaway: Include data privacy and security training for your people.
 Update the right people in your org to update the data consent processes, privacy policies, and system access protocols.